Did Heartburn Meds Cause Your Stomach Cancer or Kidney Complications?

 What Is Happening?

-Millions of Americans who have chronic kidney disease or have had an acute kidney injury are discovering their use of popular heartburn medications, called "Proton Pump Inhibitors", may be to blame.
+Millions of Americans who have stomach cancer (aka. gastric cancer), or have had an chronic kidney disease or acute kidney injury, are discovering their use of popular heartburn medications, called "Proton Pump Inhibitors", may be to blame.

 The most popular proton pump inhibitors in use today are Nexium®, Prilosec® and Prevacid®.
 These drugs are used to treat heartburn, indigestion and acid reflux and can be obtained both over the counter (OTC) and by prescription.

-Watch the video (below) for a quick overview of how these heartburn meds are now under scrutiny.
+Watch the video (below) for a quick overview of how these heartburn meds are now under scrutiny for kidney complications (more on cancer, below).

 Johns Hopkins Finds 20-50% Increased Risk of Chronic Kidney Disease